Mohammad Abu Yusuf: International career

-After playing for the Bangladesh U19 at the AFC Youth Championship, Yusuf made his senior team debut in 1975, at Merdeka Cup.
+After playing for the Bangladesh U19 team in the AFC Youth Championship, Yusuf made his debut for the senior international team in the 1975 Merdeka Tournament.
 He labelled his first tournament with the national team as "tragic" due to the 15 August 1975 Bangladeshi coup d'état.
-On the same day, a below par Bangladesh team were compelled to play their last group game against South Korea, which they lost 4–0.
-He was recalled to the team for the 1978 Asian Games and later lost his place to Shahiduddin Ahmed Selim during the second phase of the 1980 AFC Asian Cup qualifiers, in Dhaka.
+On the same day as the massacre, a below par Bangladesh team were compelled to play their last group game against South Korea, which they lost 4–0.
+He was recalled to the team for the 1978 Asian Games and later lost his place to Shahiduddin Ahmed Selim during the second phase of the 1980 AFC Asian Cup qualifiers held in Dhaka.

-On 14 September 1979, he scored his only international goal for Bangladesh, in a 3–1 victory over Sri Lanka, at the 1979 Korea President's Cup.
-Yusuf started all four games at the 1980 AFC Asian Cup, and captained the national team the following year at the first President's Gold Cup.
+On 14 September 1979, he scored his only international goal for Bangladesh, in a 3–1 victory over Sri Lanka, in the 1979 Korea President's Cup.
+Yusuf started all four games in the 1980 AFC Asian Cup, and captained the national team the following year in the first President's Gold Cup.
 Although he was called up to the preliminary squad for the 1982 Asian Games, he was excluded from German coach Gerd Schmidt's final selection.
-It was suspected that Yusuf, was scapegaoted for Bangladesh's poor performances at the Quaid-e-Azam International Cup and President's Gold Cup tournaments held earlier that year.
+It was suspected that Yusuf, was scapegoated for Bangladesh's poor performances in the Quaid-e-Azam International Tournament and President's Gold Cup tournaments held earlier that year.

-At the 1985 South Asian Games final against India, Yusuf was one of the players who failed to covert his penalty as Bangladesh lost 1–4 in the tie-breaker.
-In both 1986 and 1987 he played at the President's Gold Cup with the Bangladesh Red team.
+In the 1985 South Asian Games final against India, Yusuf was one of the players who failed to convert his penalty as Bangladesh lost 1–4 in the tie-breaker.
+In both 1986 and 1987 he played in the President's Gold Cup with the Bangladesh Red team, which was the main national team.